 - Draft Competency Standard for Aquatic (Freshwater) Macroinvertebrate Survey, Mitigation and Management with Reference Table

 Further Competency Standards are in development including:

 Each standard is being developed by a working group of volunteer members with subject expertise.

-We are grateful to the following members of the steering group for this project:
+We are grateful to the following members of the steering group for their support for this project: